mosesmramba/Phase-1-recipe-Project/README.md

     - Then run "json-server --watch database.json" to run our server.
     - The run your index.html by either using the "GO LIVE" extension or by double clicking of the index.html
     - And your application will run.

+## Features
+A user can view all recipes
+A user can create a new recipe
+A user can delete delete a recipe
+A user can update a recipe

 ## Technologies used
     - HTML